 Here Marcello Cervini was born and his very short pontificate in 1555,

 while it has left no trace in Rome, is honoured in the fašade of his family Palace.

 Cervini comes from cervo (deer) and that's why the coat of arms shows a doe.

-The Cervini family was very influential in Montepulciano and a splendid coat of arms of a Cardinal Cervini can be found in S. Biagio.
-Let's spend a couple of words on this fine Renaissance church, which has a Greek cross shape.
+The Cervini family was very influential in Montepulciano and a fine coat of arms of a Cardinal Cervini can be found in Madonna di S. Biagio.
+Let's spend a couple of words on this Renaissance church, which has a Greek cross shape.
 At one point it was considered as a model for the completion of S. Pietro itself and you may try to figure out how the basilica would have been if this project had been implemented.